 4 Big Reasons Why Soda is Ruining Your Results

-I think most of us in our subconscious mind know that too much soda isn’t the best for us.
+I think most of us know in our subconscious mind that too much soda isn’t good for us.
 Not only for our weight but it is also counterproductive to other important functions in our bodies.

 One can of Coca-Cola contains 160 calories, which doesn’t sound like much at first thought.
 However, consuming only one can per day leads to an extra 4,800 calories per month, and 57,600 calories per year!

-Those soda calories are more easily turned into fat in our bodies than from fat in food, and fat often contributes to cardiovascular diseases, high blood pressure, stroke, diabetes, and a decline in kidney function.
+Those soda calories turn into fat in our bodies easier than fat in foods, and fat often contributes to cardiovascular diseases, high blood pressure, stroke, diabetes, and a decline in kidney function.

 Likewise, when we drink our calories, our bodies don’t register fullness as quickly as when we eat them so we tend to drink more and more soda (did I just hear “free refill”?!) without getting a signal from our bodies to stop.